What Do You Understand By “Ear Infection”?

 – swollen adenoids or infection at the tissue near your tonsils that hampers immune system activity

-– fluid build-up in the middle ear due to blockage that inhibits draining of normal secretions
+- Fluid build-up in the middle ear due to a blockage that inhibits the draining of normal

-– recurring sensation of pressure inside the air
+- The recurring sensation of pressure inside the air

 Below are listed some of the factors that can make one more vulnerable to ear infections

-Seasonal allergy: Since ear infections are most common during fall and winter, people with seasonal allergies have a greater risk of ear infections when the pollen counts are high.
+1. Seasonal allergy: Since ear infections are most common during fall and winter, people with seasonal allergies have a greater risk of ear infections when pollen counts are high.

-Age factor: Lower the immune system and narrower the size and shape of eustachian tubes, higher the risk of its blockage.
+2. Age factor: In addition, the narrower the Eustachian tubes are and the lower the immune system, the greater the risk of a blockage.
 This makes children below 2 years more vulnerable to ear infections.

-Chronic illness: People with immune deficiency are more likely to develop ear infections.
-This makes people with chronic illness such as asthma and cystic fibrosis more susceptible to ear infections.
+4. Chronic Illness: People with immune deficiencies are more likely to develop ear infections.
+This makes people with chronic illnesses such as asthma and cystic fibrosis more susceptible to ear infections.

-Cleft palate: The bone structure and muscles in children who have cleft palates may make it more difficult for the eustachian tube to drain.
+6. Cleft palate: The bone structure and muscles in children who have cleft palates may make it difficult for the Eustachian tube to drain.

 For diagnosis, our Yashoda experts will review your medical and family history, observe your symptoms and perform a thorough physical examination through the following:

-Pneumatic otoscope: This instrument is used to check for any presence of fluid in the middle ear.
+2. Pneumatic otoscope: This instrument is used to check for the presence of fluid in the middle ear.

-Hearing test: Our specialist may recommend hearing test from an audiologist to examine any trace of hearing loss or recurring ear infections or fluid build-up.
+4. Hearing test: Our specialist may recommend a hearing test from an audiologist to examine any trace of hearing loss or recurring ear infections or fluid build-up.

 Medication: In certain cases, over-the-counter acetaminophen or ibuprofen may be recommended to relieve pain.